ByrneT19/Python_Projects/README.md

 ## Rock, Paper, Scissors
 Play rock paper scissors against the computer.
 Programme allows you to pick how many rounds you want to play the best of.
 To run this file use the command:
 `python3 ./rock_paper_scissors.py`

+## Binary Gap
+A programme that allows you to identify the longest binary gap in a number converted into binary form.
+To run this file use the command:
+`python3 ./binary_gap.py`